-Can a School Fight Be Prosecuted?
+Can a School Fight Be A Crime?

 Yes.
 Depending on the circumstances of the fight, your child could face assault and battery charges.
 The consequences of a conviction can affect their entire life and future.
 Even though they’re a minor, they could face a jail sentence.
 Spending time behind bars is traumatizing for any teenager.
 It can derail their path and create challenges upon their release.